radiasoft/rszgoubi/results/run-2017-03-17T22_17_00+00_00/README.md

 ### Execution Profiling

-To gather information about the execution we used [Valgrind](http://www.valgrind.org), enabling cache and branch analysis.
+To gather information about the execution we used [Valgrind](http://www.valgrind.org), with cache and branch analysis enabled.
 The commandline to invoke Valgrind with these setting is:

 ```sh
 valgrind --tool=callgrind --cache-sim=yes --branch-sim=yes zgoubi
 ```

-Since Valgrind is a virtual execution environment, it does not achieve native execution speed of the application; we have observed slowdowns of more than 70x, so in order to make the profiling feasible it is only possible to execute examples with restricted run times.
+Since Valgrind is a virtual execution environment, it does not achieve native execution speed of the application.
+We have observed slowdowns of more than 70x; so in order to make the profiling feasible it is only possible to execute examples with restricted run times.

 ### Execution environment